-Why had legal charges had gone up 100% for residents?
+A committee member asked for a reason as to why legal charges had gone up 100% for residents.

 The Senior Finance Business Partner noted that it was deemed that the previous legal charge was insufficient to cover costs that legal incur and the figure had been suggested by legal as a proposal.
 The Senior Finance Business Partner noted that it was not about an increase but a true reflection of cost.